 Twenty or even fifteen years ago, the trade industry was overwhelmingly dominated by males, and although it still is the case, there has been a promising rise in tradeswomen working in the industry.
 More...

-When deciding to enrol on a training course offered by private training colleges, such as Access Training, some might feel suspicious - after all, how can a trade, something traditionally considered to require years of experience, be taught to a high enough standard in only a matter of weeks?
+When deciding to enrol on a training course offered by a private training college such as Access Training, you might feel suspicious.
+After all, how can a trade (something traditionally considered to require years of experience) be taught to a high enough standard in only a matter of weeks?

 At first glance, it certainly seems implausible, but when you take a closer look into what the old-style apprenticeship process actually consists of, you might be more inclined to think otherwise.More...